Gout Medication

 Lowering Uric Acid Levels

-Some general potential side effects of allopurinol are: changes in taste, diarrhea, indigestion and stomach pain or cramps (all observed in less than 3% of users).
+Some potential side effects of allopurinol are: changes in taste, diarrhea, indigestion and stomach pain or cramps (all observed in less than 3% of users).
 For febuxostat, some minor side effects are: changes in appetite, constipation or diarrhea, nausea, hot flush to face or skin, stomach upset or pain.
 It’s important that if they persist or there are questions, call a doctor.

 When first-line gout therapy with either allopurinol or febuxostat is not adequate to lower your serum uric acid level to less than 6.0 mg/dL, your doctor may increase gout medication dosage, add another medication to the traditional therapy or add a second uric acid-lowering medication that works differently than either allopurinol or febuxostat.
-This medication is probenecid.
-All of this is done with the goal of bringing uric acid under control—because ongoing flares result from higher sUA levels, and as the culprit in this disease, uric acid has to be reduced to stop flares.

-Probenecid – Taken orally, this medication increases the kidneys’ ability to remove uric acid from the body.
+Probenecid – Taken orally, this medication increases the kidneys’ ability to remove uric acid from the body and is used in combination with either allopurinol or febuxostat.
 It is not recommended if there is a history of kidney stones or renal impairment.
-Two brand names are Benemid® and Probalan®.
+It is marketed under the brand names Benemid® and Probalan®.

 Pain Management